BritishGeologicalSurvey/etlhelper/README.md

 Data are accessible via index (`row[4]`) or name (`row.day`).

-Other functions are provided to select data.  `fetchone`, `fetchmany` and `fetchall` are equivalent to the cursor methods specified in the DBAPI v2.0.
+Other functions are provided to select data.  `fetchone` and `fetchall` are equivalent to the cursor methods specified in the DBAPI v2.0.